Myth #8 You should always line up the outsides of the feet with the outsides of the mat in downward dog.

 Will this cue create the intention we are seeking?

 Now that we’ve reviewed some anatomy we can ask ourselves the question: Does the cue to line up the outsides of the feet with the outsides of the mat in downward dog create the intention we’re looking for?
-The short answer is no. More specifically, this cue often doesn’t result in the intention we’re seeking and, depending on the individual student’s body, it also has the potential to send tension or even pain through the knee joints.
+The short answer is no. More specifically, this cue often doesn’t result in the intention we’re seeking, and, depending on the individual student’s body, it also has the potential to send tension or even pain through the knee joints.

 Where might this cue come from?

 If this cue to line up the outsides of the feet with the outsides of the mat in downward dog doesn’t really accomplish our intention, then where did it come from?
 One possibility is that the first person to use this cue chose it because they found that aligning the feet in a particular way felt good and worked for their body.
-They could then be trying to apply a cue that worked for them.
+They could be trying to apply a cue that worked for them.
 What’s important in that case is to take the next step as a teacher and try to deconstruct WHY it might work in your body, and then see if you can determine, what, anatomically or functionally, is different if you align the feet in a particular way.
 That will give you more information and allow you to better apply directions for a student’s alignment based on what you are seeing in their practice.

 Another reason that a teacher might use this cue to line up the outside of the feet with the outside of the mat in downward dog, is that they see that a student’s feet are turned out in such an exaggerated way that it is clear that that probably does need to change.
 A large amount of turning the feet out can also rotate the knees and/or send tension into the knee joints.
 In that case, some observation is necessary to see where the actual source for that external rotation, which is being expressed in the feet, is coming from.

-Often that external rotation is coming from the hip joints.
+Often that external rotation comes from the hip joints.
 In that case, the feet probably do need to turn in, but a better cue would still be to point the knees straight ahead instead of lining up the feet.
 If we adjust our leg position to point the knees straight, our feet will likely come with them to the degree that it is possible for our body.
 As the muscles that externally rotate the hip joints gain more flexibility over some years of practice, you may find that they don’t pull the legs and feet out so much.
 In the shorter-term, start with pointing the knees forward and allow the feet to do what they need to do to accommodate that.

 One reason I’ve also heard for using the cue to line the feet up with the outside of the mat in downward dog is that rotating the legs and feet internally separates the sit bones.
 I guess that could happen from this movement at the hip joints considering that we are also flexing the hip joints, but what amount of separation would happen and what value that would have is another question completely.
-In order for the sit bones to separate farther apart, space would have to be created at the SI joints where each side of the pelvis moves in relationship to the sacrum.
+In order for the sit bones to separate farther apart, we have to create space at the SI joints where each side of the pelvis moves in relationship to the sacrum.
 If you read my previous article about how much the SI joint moves, you’ll know that the SI joint only moves about 3mm on average, so I question how much value that intention would have.

-A last reason that some people might be inclined to use this cue to line the feet up with the outside of the mat in downward dog, is that alignment looks good to us visually.
+A last reason that some people might use this cue to line the feet up with the outside of the mat in downward dog, is that alignment looks good to us visually.
 It’s important to remember in this case, that arbitrarily lining things up in the body may not be the most functional for our body.
 We all have patterns in the body that we pick up from the activities that we do, injuries or accidents we’ve had, and even the genetic structure that we inherited from our parents.
 This all adds up to having bodies that are not perfectly symmetrical or perfectly balanced.
 Trying to force alignment on a body when it is not really functional at that time can lead to pain and injury.